phreeza/manuscript_axon_potentials/doc/manuscript.md

 $c_m^\text{node}$               membrane capacitance in node         1 \textmu$\text{F}/\text{cm}^2$
 $c_m^\text{myelin}$             membrane capacitance in myelin       1 $\text{nF}/\text{cm}^2$

-Table: Parameter values used for the multi-compartment model.
+Table: Parameter values used for the multi-compartment model which were modified from those used by @Simon1999Dendritic.
 <!--
 KLVA